CandiceD17/Vision-Transformer-Paper-List/README.md

 # Vision Transformer Paper List
 A thorough paper list for the most recent progress in vision transformer.
+Mainly for image classification and object detection.

 ## Contents